-In case you haven’t realized it yet, mission trips are messy.
+In case you haven’t realized it yet, there’s an inherent mess to mission trips.
 Despite all our planning, screening, and noble intentions, every trip involves some really flawed people (including us) who tend to swing from one bit of drama to the next.
 Even when we’re being leader-like, such as ensuring that people serve for the “right reasons,” we’re pushing values that recipients may struggle with.

 Messy is okay, though.
 Messiness is actually supposed to be part of the mission trip.